 The Pennsylvania Department of Motor Vehicles (DMV) oversees issuing of driver’s licenses and state identification cards.
-Most non-immigrants and their dependents can obtain a Pennsylvania driver’s license or state identification card.
+Most non-immigrants and their dependents have the opportunity to obtain a Pennsylvania driver’s license or state identification card.

 A state identification card is a good alternative to carrying a passport and is useful for opening bank accounts, paying via personal check, or going to bars or restaurants where alcohol is served.